Durga Puja in Pune 2025: Top 57 Pandals & Complete Guide

 4. Anandam Association, Salunkhe Vihar

-Anandam Association is one of Pune’s most prominent Bengali associations, located at Salunkhe Vihar.
+Anandam Association is one of Pune’s most prominent Bengali associations at Salunkhe Vihar.
 The Association started the puja with a few families in 1995, and it has now become the most popular Puja pandal site in Pune.

-It also organizes the Anandamela, where food and handicrafts stalls are set up.
-If someone decides to visit in the evening, they will witness the grandeur of evening aarti.
-Many traditional competitions and cultural activities are also organized these days.
+It also organises the Anandamela, where food and handicraft stalls are set up.
+If someone decides to visit in the evening, they will witness the grandeur of the evening aarti.
+Many traditional competitions and cultural activities are also organised these days.

 Location: Salunkhe Vihar Kondhwa, NIBM-Wanowrie-Kondhwa area, Pune, Maharashtra 411048